morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/4-transactions-life-cycle.md

 ### Confirmed

 This means the Sequener has excuted the transactions and updated the local L2 state.
-Now the transaction will be put into a batch and submitted to Layer1 and wait for a challenge period before it can be finalized.
+Now the transaction will be put into a batch and submitted to Layer 1 and wait for a challenge period before it can be finalized.

 ### Finalized

-Transactions need to go through the challenge period or the corresponding block & batch is verified by a ZK-Proof to be finalized and be part of the finalized Layer1 & Layer2 state.
+Transactions need to go through the challenge period or the corresponding block & batch is verified by a ZK-Proof to be finalized and be part of the finalized Layer 1 & Layer 2 state.